 The installation process for Offline Access is separate from the RSA Archer installation.
-RSA recommends installing Offline Access on a client laptop or computer.
+It is recommended to install Offline Access on a client laptop or computer.
 To install Offline Access, use the installation wizard to guide you through the process.